dev-yoga/anahata/README.md

 - Delete option for selected Pose

 SequenceList
- - User sequence list needs to display sequences properly (see new backend route :)
+ - User sequence list needs to display sequences by user (see new backend route :)
  - delete sequence needs to exist and be an option on user sequence list or bottom of actual sequence w/ confirm

  SequenceActual